Get an annual AARP membership for only $9. Offer ends 12/11.

 However, there is a way to do bulk shopping wrong.
 You might end up throwing away a lot of food if you’re not careful about what you’re stocking up on.
 For example, potato chips and other junk foods can go stale if you wait too long to eat them.

-Fresh produce, eggs, milk, and even nuts are all examples of things that will inevitably go bad.
+Fresh produce, eggs, milk, and even nuts are all examples of foods that will inevitably go bad.
 So be sure you’re going to put those items to use before buying them in larger quantities.

 Here are some of the best foods you can buy in bulk to save on grocery costs: